Russia Registers 1 Ceasefire Violation In Syria - Defense Ministry - UrduPoint

 "The Russian side of the representation of the joint Russian-Turkish Commission on issues related to violations of the cessation of hostilities recorded one fact of opening fire in the Aleppo province.
 The Turkish side of the mission did not register facts of opening fire," the ministry said.

-The ministry also said that its Center for Syrian Reconciliation had not carried out any humanitarian operations over the past day.
+The ministry also said that its Center for Syrian Reconciliation had carried out two humanitarian operations over the past day, delivering 660 food kits to residents the Leil al-Asharat settlement in the Raqqa province and to a refugee camp in the Latakia province.